Epiglottitis

 Diagnosis of Epiglottitis

-• X-rays in milder cases with low suspicion
+• Radiographs in milder cases with low suspicion

-Epiglottitis is suspected in patients with severe sore throat and no pharyngitis and in patients with sore throat and inspiratory stridor.
-Stridor in children may also result from croup (viral laryngotracheal bronchitis—see table Differentiating Epiglottitis From Croup), bacterial tracheitis, and airway foreign body.
+Epiglottitis is primarily a clinical diagnosis that should be suspected in patients with symptoms such as severe sore throat without pharyngitis, and sore throat and inspiratory stridor.
+Drooling in the absence of a barking cough is an important clinical feature suggesting epiglottitis.
+Stridor in children may also result from croup (viral laryngotracheal bronchitis—see table ), bacterial tracheitis, and airway foreign body.
 The tripod position may also occur with peritonsillar abscess or retropharyngeal abscess.

 Table